 The aim is to cut your consumption of one use plastic, for one month – July.
 If that sounds a bit much bear in mind that definitions of one use plastic can vary.
-And how much you choose to cut is up to you.
+And how much you choose to cut is up to you – read my take.

 You can take this opportunity to tackle one item.
 Maybe get your self a milkman, buy (or make) some produce bags for loose veges or get a refillable water bottle.

 You don’t have to do it all at once!

 But whatever and how much you choose to do, he plastic you loose is more important than the plastic you use!

 Plastic Free July started in 2011.
 It is an initiative of the Western Metropolitan Regional Council (WMRC) in Perth, Western Australia and was developed by clever Earth Carers staff.
 In 2012 Plastic Free July expanded across Perth and in 2013 it went global.
 They have a great website and are all round good eggs.

 I cut all disposable plastics and just to remind you, that includes:

 Plastic lined cardboard:

 Don’t know they had plastic in them?
 You can read all about sneaky plastics here